 - are a CMU undergraduate student - including freshmen - in a degree-granting program;

 - are going to be enrolled fulltime during the Fall semester after your fellowship; alumni are not eligible the summer following graduation;

 - have a minimum 3.0 GPA in the prior fall semester; any issues with GPA eligibility, please contact Dr. Stephanie Wallach

 - are in good standing at the university (not on academic or disciplinary probation or suspension);

 - are not on a leave of absence the semester in which you are applying for SURF and/or are not planning to be on leave during the semester of the grant (please contact our office to discuss your leave);

 - have not received SURF in the past;

 - have a faculty member who will meet with you over the summer and oversee your progress

-- will conduct research on campus or at an institution in Pittsburgh.
+- will conduct research remotely.
 SURF is not intended to support research at other institutions outside of Pittsburgh or for study abroad.
 Any questions, please contact Dr. Stephanie Wallach, firstname.lastname@example.org

 - will commit fulltime to the research position—SURF is in lieu of a job; students work regular hours and submit their time through their home departments.